-- ABBR Specifies an alternative form of an existing reserved word - Specifies words that are to be flagged with an informational message whenever they are used in a program - RSTR Specifies words that are to be flagged with an error message whenever they are used in a program
+ABBR Specifies an alternative form of an existing reserved word

+INFO Specifies words that are to be flagged with an informational message whenever they are used in a program and the FLAGSTD compiler option is in effect

-Note: All words that you identify with the control statement keywords INFO and RSTR are flagged with a message in the source listing of the Enterprise COBOL program that uses them.
+- RSTR Specifies words that are to be flagged with an error message whenever they are used in a program - Note: All words that you identify with the control statement keywords INFO and RSTR are flagged with a message in the source listing of the Enterprise COBOL program that uses them.
 Words that are abbreviated are not flagged in the source listing unless you have also specified them on the INFO or RSTR control statements.